 Similarly if the average time spent on the page is just a few seconds this also suggests the page is not doing its job.
 Most customers expect mobile friendliness, relevant content, shipping information and an easy checkout process (if relevant).

 Most of us are so familiar with our own websites that we often need a fresh pair of eyes to point out flaws.
-Why not ask someone independent (not from the business) to make a critical assessment of the troublesome pages (or even the whole site) as a first-time visitor.
+Why not ask someone who is independent (not from the business) to make a critical assessment of the troublesome pages (or even the whole site) as a first-time visitor, with a particular focus on:

 Title and Description